A Survey on LLM-as-a-Judge: Applications

 \subsection{Machine Learning}

-\subsubsection{NLP}
+Large Language Models (LLMs) have emerged as powerful evaluative tools across a wide range of machine learning (ML) tasks, giving rise to the paradigm of ``LLM-as-a-Judge''.
+This approach leverages the language understanding and reasoning capabilities of LLMs not only to generate responses or predictions, but also to assess, critique, and compare model outputs in various scenarios.
+Applications span classic NLP tasks, text generation, reasoning and procedural tasks, information retrieval, as well as more recent advances in social intelligence and multi-modal understanding.
+In the following, we categorize the main areas where LLM-as-a-Judge has been actively applied within machine learning, and analyze the unique requirements and challenges encountered in each domain.

+\subsubsection{\textbf{NLP}}

 LLMs have been successfully employed as evaluators in several NLP tasks, including sentiment analysis, machine translation, and text summarization.
 In sentiment analysis, numerous biases influencing LLM-based judgments have been identified, prompting the creation of automated frameworks to systematically quantify these biases.

-Despite progress, issues like self-preference and verbosity biases continue to exist \cite{ye2024justice}.
-For translation, studies have shown that the effectiveness of LLM evaluators depends heavily on their English training, creating limitations in assessing cultural and factual accuracy in non-English contexts \cite{son2024llm}.
-In text summarization, comprehensive guides have been developed to assist in evaluating LLM-generated content, stressing the importance of new metrics to better capture semantic qualities and minimize hallucinations \cite{van2024field}.
+\paragraph{\textbf{Text Generation}} Text generation tasks, such as dialog response generation, summarization, story creation, and creative writing, require content that is safe, accurate, and contextually relevant, though there isn't a single "correct" answer~\cite{badshah2024reference, bermejo2024enhancing}.
+Unlike traditional metrics-based evaluations, LLM-as-a-judge offers a nuanced, adaptable, and customized assessment.
+According to~\citet{nips_llm_as_a_judge}, LLMs like GPT-4 can evaluate text generation comparably to humans.
+This method has been used to evaluate outputs from single models and to compare multiple models in competitive settings.
+For instance,~\citet{human_like_summarization} employ ChatGPT for human-like summarization evaluation, while~\citet{wu2023large} propose a comparison-based framework where LLMs act as judges to evaluate summarization quality.

+Modern LLMs excel at generating detailed, long-form responses, but longer outputs increase the risk of hallucinations.
+To address this,~\citet{cheng2023evaluating} and~\citet{zhang2024balancing} use GPT-4 to identify logically structured yet nonsensical statements.
+Additionally,~\citet{wang2024halu} propose a critique-based system to evaluate hallucinations by selecting relevant evidence and providing detailed critiques.
+Beyond hallucinations, generating harmful or unsafe responses is a significant concern.
+To tackle this,~\citet{salad_bench} introduce MD-Judge and MCQ-Judge for evaluating safety-related QA pairs, focusing on queries designed to provoke unsafe responses.
+However, an overly cautious approach can lead to excessive refusal responses, affecting user experience.
+To explore this,~\citet{xie2024sorry} conduct a meta-evaluation of various LLM-as-a-judge frameworks, assessing refusal tendencies in response to potentially unsafe queries.
+Additionally,~\citet{yu2024xfinder} introduce an LLM-based answer extractor to accurately identify critical parts of answers in text generation, and~\citet{an2023eval} propose L-Eval, a framework for standardized evaluation of long-context language models, followed by~\citet{bai2024longbench} who use LLM-as-a-judge to filter evaluation data for long-context LLMs.